tommybazar/TBRaymarcherPlugin/Readme.md

 See LICENSE file for full license text.

-## Example MHDAsset files
+## Example VolumeAsset files
-In `TBRaymarcherPlugin/Content/DefaultResources/` are MHDAssets and volume textures created by importing data from Subset0 of [LUNA2016 grand challenge](https://luna16.grand-challenge.org/download/).
+In `TBRaymarcherPlugin/Content/DefaultResources/` are VolumeAsset and volume textures created by importing data from Subset0 of [LUNA2016 grand challenge](https://luna16.grand-challenge.org/download/).
 The data is taken from publicly available LIDC/IDRI database and uses [CC Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).

 ## DICOM loading